World Long Drive Championship: 2007–2019: 400 plus yards becomes the norm

-2020-present: The PLDA is Formed and a Major Winner Joins
+2020–present: The Two Ownership Changes and a Major Winner Joins

 During the global pandemic in 2020, Comcast shuts down the World Long Drive Association (WLD) and cancels the World Long Drive Championship.
 Long drivers, with coach Bobby Peterson and a number of professionals, form the charter for a new sanctioning body, the Professional Long Drivers Association (PLDA).
 The initial PLDA events in 2020 are held in Peterson's North Carolina coaching facility, with the PLDA forming its first season finale in Memphis, the PLDA National Championship.
 Kyle Berkshire repeats his end-of-season championship title in Memphis for 2020.
 The event is upgraded to World Championship status in 2021, where 2020 U.S. Open champion Bryson DeChambeau joins the investor group that jointly owns the PLDA.
 Berkshire repeats in 2021 as the PLDA championship winner.

-Berkshire is eliminated in the Round of 16 at the 2022 championship, where Martin Borgmeier defeated Bryson DeChambeau, 426-406, in the final.
+Berkshire is eliminated in the Round of 16 at the 2022 championship, where Martin Borgmeier defeated Bryson DeChambeau, 426–406, in the final.